slimmtl/ITZ/README.md

 **testnet and regtest modes**

-Run with the -testnet option to run with "play interzones" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "testinterzone" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+You can also find a fully working testnet-only client at http://test.interzone.space

 If you are testing something that can run on one machine, run with the -regtest option.
 In regression test mode blocks can be created on-demand; see qa/rpc-tests/ for tests